Robert Peston: Early life

-Robert James Kenneth Peston was born into a Jewish family on 25 April 1960, the son of Helen Conroy and Maurice Peston, Baron Peston (1931–2016), an economist and Labour life peer.
-As the son of a life baron, he is entitled to the courtesy title "The Honourable", but does not use it.
-He attended Highgate Wood Secondary School in London.
+Robert James Kenneth Peston born into a Jewish family on 25 April 1960, the son of Helen Conroy and Maurice Peston, Baron Peston (1931–2016), an economist and Labour life peer.
+As the son of a life baron, he is entitled to the courtesy style "The Honourable", but does not use it.
+He attended Highgate Wood Secondary School, a state comprehensive school in London.
 He graduated with a second-class degree in philosophy, politics and economics from Balliol College, Oxford, and then studied at the Université libre de Bruxelles.